Install Unryo on premise#

 To view your dashboards, connect your Unryo portal.

 Under Dashboards, you will see the list of monitored resources with their available dashboards.
-Below is an example of the HTTP Endpoints dashboard:

 Next, you can try one or more of the following to learn and get the most out of your Unryo installation.